stamkovs/online-shop/README.md

 Now we need to populate our database with the test data.
 For that I've already created a db migration tool.
 But if you try to run it you will see that it fails.
-Thats because we havent set up the jdbc connection yet and if you open application-dev.properties you can see everything is defined we just need to provide the values for the fields in curly braces {}.
+Thats because we havent set up the jdbc connection yet and if you open application-dev.properties you can see everything is defined we just need to provide the values for the fields in curly

+aces {}.
 Now in the top bar you should see the DbMigrationApplication and click on it to edit the configuration.
 There we need to set up the Environment variables.

 >db.name=online_shop;db.username=sa;db.password=<your-encrypted-password>;encryption.key=<your-encryption-key>